thanks-to-it/easy-referral-for-woocommerce/readme.txt

 = What is a Referee? =
 A Referee is an user that accesses a special URL of the site shared by a Referrer and makes a purchase

+= Is there an option to pay the Referrers? =
+No, this plugin, at least for now, can't be used to pay the Referrers.
+It will simply collect their payment details.

 = How can I contribute?
 Is there a github repository? = If you are interested in contributing - head over to the [Referral System for WooCommerce plugin GitHub Repository](https://github.com/thanks-to-it/easy-referral-for-woocommerce) to find out how you can pitch in.